Fiscal Year 2020 User Fees for FPLS and CSENet

 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 authorizes OCSE to recover costs incurred in furnishing FPLS information at rates determined by the Secretary to be reasonable.
 These fees recover only a portion of OCSE’s costs for operating, maintaining, and upgrading the FPLS and for implementing new capabilities to support the mission of the Child Support Enforcement program.

-During FY 2019, OCSE will continue to explore new tools and technologies to increase efficiencies and provide support to states for establishing and enforcing child support obligations.
-OCSE’s infrastructure improvement initiatives are also continuing into FY 2019 and beyond, including efforts to modernize our batch systems to current technology, as well as upgrade the Child Support Portal and enhance its user interface.
+During FY 2020, OCSE plans to continue to expand and enhance the Child Support Portal and its applications, including an initiative to improve the overall user experience and to improve communication between child support agencies and other partners via the Portal.
+Additionally, OCSE will continue its infrastructure improvement initiatives in FY 2020, including efforts to modernize our batch systems to current technology.
 The states’ share of costs related to interstate telecommunications initiatives are included in the annual CSENet fee for which states will receive federal financial participation reimbursement at the 66% rate.

 If you have questions regarding fees, please contact Linda Boyer at 202-401-5410 or firstname.lastname@example.org.
 Thank you for your continued efforts on behalf of our nation’s children.

 Office of Child Support Enforcement